 And on the way back we were treated to the most beautiful sunset!
 Sunsets in islands are the most beautiful!

-Hvar was our next island and as the weather wasn’t great we settled down for a few drinks.
+Hvar was our next island on our island hopping adventure and as the weather wasn’t great we settled down for a few drinks.
 It was still really warm so we ordered cocktails and waited for the weather to calm down before going to explore Hvar

 Again the town near the water is beautiful, and there are so many cute little side streets and winding alleys to explore.

 The main event though, is to see the view at the top of the hill.
 So we got going as soon as possible so we could soak up the views!
 The steps didn’t go on for too long and we arrived at a gate with a winding path through an olive grove that takes you up to the top.

 And the views are so worth it!!
 The weather was clearing as we walked up and by the time we were walking down the sun was out and the blue skies were back.
 I guess that’s the thing with islands, the weather changes so quickly and there’s always some clouds in the morning!

 There were also plenty of selfies on this trip, I was hoping if i didn’t wear make up i would get a bit of colour on my skin but I didn’t seem to tan at all!

 Stari Grad is another town on the island of Hvar and as the weather was too windy for us to make it to the next island yet (it was the biggest distance to travel on the trip) we had to pause our island hopping adventure and decided to take the bus to visit it.